Academic CV

 Congressional Research Service, Washington, DC

 Analyst on the Congress, February 2007-present.
-Issue areas include: congressional operations, legislative branch appropriations, congressional powers, congressional commissions, congressional history, and Member communications.
-Disclaimer: All writing and opinions on this website reflect my own personal views and in no way represent the views of the Congressional Research Service, the Library of Congress, or the Congress of the United States.
+Issue areas include: congressional operations, legislative and judicial branch appropriations, separation of powers, congressional commissions, congressional history, and Member communications.

 United States House of Representatives, Committee on Appropriations, Washington, DC